ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 |PB12, PB14    | PA13 (SWDIO)|
 |PB13, PA5     | PA14 (SWCLK)|

+Connection of target(Smart V2 MCU) and program(Blue Pill MCU)
 - PB0 of Blue Pill MCU should connected to a resistor of 110Ω before connect R of Smart V2 MCU.
 - PB14 of Blue Pill MCU also need to connected to a resistor of 110Ω before connect PA13 of Smart V2 MCU.
 - PB13 and PA5 of Blue Pill MCU connected to a same resistor of 110Ω before connect PA14 of Smart V2 MCU.

+Connection of Temperature sensor and microcontroller(Smart V2 MCU)